Dating at home can be tricky. Here are some tips to avoid moving too fast, too soon.

 I don’t love winter weather.
 I appreciate a good snowstorm, which seem to be getting fewer and more far between, but I don’t find it at all endearing to be pimp slapped by a gust of wind as soon as I crack the door open.
 I don’t think it’s cute to see my breath become visible in little clouds of whitish smoke when I walk outside.
 I don’t even check the mail on a regular basis during a cold snap—which, to my internal thermometer, is 45 degrees or below—and I surely don’t do a lot of voluntary going out and diddling around.
-My clothes aren’t even as cute.
+My winter clothes aren’t even as cute.

 Aside from the winter solstice, this portion of the year is known as cuffing season, ushered in around the end of September when the warm days start waning and driving folks indoors to be all booed up.
 After the spring thaw, dating becomes easier again, at least for me.
 We can sit outside for dinner on summery evenings, take long constitutionals around the monuments here in lovely D.C., have philosophical debates on a park bench because it’s too nice to be cooped up inside.